rybakit/phive-queue/README.md

 #### RedisQueue

-For the RedisQueue you have to install [Redis](http://pecl.php.net/package/redis) PECL extension.
+For the RedisQueue you have to install the [Redis](http://pecl.php.net/package/redis) PECL extension.

 ```php
 <?php